HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Incubation time: hours up to 6 days.
+Incubation period: hours to 6 days.

-Intestinal anthrax (very rare): after consumption of infected meat
+Intestinal anthrax (very rare): after consumption of infected meat.

 DiagnosisThis section has been translated automatically.

 The decisive factor is a possible exposure in the anamnesis if the clinic is appropriate.